Arthur's multiplicity formula for even orthogonal and unitary groups: Local comparison

 \subsection{Multiplicity-freeness}

-Let $\phi$ be a $L$-parameter of good parity for $G$ and $\theta(\phi)$ be the local $A$-parameter for $H$ as in (\ref{thetaphi}).
-Recall that Theorem \ref{Local-Compare} (i) says that the local $A$-packet $\Pi_{\theta(\phi)}(H)$ is multiplicity-free.
-In this subsection, we shall prove this by using global method and theta lifts.\\
+Let $\phi$ be an $L$-parameter of good parity for $G$ and $\theta(\phi)$ be the local $A$-parameter for $H$ as in (\ref{thetaphi}).
+Recall that Theorem \ref{T:APack-MultiFree} asserts that the local $A$-packet $\Pi_{\theta(\phi)}(H)$ is multiplicity-free, and it has been proved by M{\oe}glin and many others.
+In this subsection, we shall give an independent and self-contained proof by using global methods and theta lifts.